5 Signs That Your Dirt Bike Needs A New Top-end – 2 Stroke

 If you don’t know already, this isn’t a good thing.
 While most 2-strokes are easier to kick over than a four-stroke dirt bike, you shouldn’t be able to push the kick-start lever down with one finger.
 If it kicks over with next to no resistance, the top-end is probably down on compression.
 Low compression will usually go hand-in-hand with taking a lot of kicks to start, as well as a weak engine.

 To test your engine, you can get a you can get a compression tester (Amazon) to get an actual PSI number that will tell you what condition your top-end is in.
-For a tutorial on how to check engine compression stay tuned for an upcoming post.
+For more info and a tutorial on how to check engine compression click here.

 How Many Hours Before Rebuild?